sigasi/sigasi_insights/content/manual/veresta/_index.md

 | `--fail-on-info` | Any error, warning or info markers |

 If any issue was found that matches the threshold, an exit code of `16` will be returned once finished.
-The project is still validated in it's entirety, regardless of wether the threshold was reached.
+The project is still validated in its entirety, regardless of whether the threshold was reached.

 ### Suppressed issues